-Colleen P. Eren, Associate Professor of Sociology and Criminal Justice and Director of the Criminology and Criminal Justice program at William Paterson University, is an expert in white-collar crime, crime and media, critical criminology, qualitative methods, and social movements.
+Colleen Eren, Associate Professor of Sociology and Criminal Justice at William Paterson University, is an expert in white-collar crime, crime and media, criminological theory, qualitative methods, criminal justice reform policy and social movements.

 Eren received her Ph.D. in Sociology from the City University of New York Graduate Center and B.A.
 (Phi Beta Kappa) in Humanities and Social Sciences from Hofstra University.